Gov. Abbott charters plane to Chicago for migrants after city impounded bus from Texas

 - Oops!Something went wrong.Please try again later.

-AUSTIN – After sending some 80,000 migrants by bus to various U.S. cities where Democrats are in charge, Gov. Greg Abbott this week chartered a plane to take about 120 migrants from El Paso to Chicago.
+After sending more than 80,000 migrants by bus to various U.S. "sanctuary cities" where Democrats are in charge, Gov. Greg Abbott this week chartered a plane to fly about 120 migrants from El Paso to Chicago.

 A Chicago ordinance updated this month allows the city to tow and impound "buses that refuse to comply with safety protocols."

-Abbott spokesman Andrew Mahaleris said the ordinance change was hypocritical and retailiatory.
+Abbott spokesman Andrew Mahaleris said Chicago's ordinance change was hypocritical and retaliatory.

 "Because Mayor Johnson is failing to live up to his city's 'Welcoming City' ordinance by targeting migrant buses from Texas, we are expanding our operation to include flights to Chicago, like the Biden Administration has been doing across the country," Mahaleris said in an email.